-Dividing fractions by direct method required more effort.
-Therefore, an alternative method was introduced to solve the division of fractions.
-In this method, instead of performing division on fractions, we will perform multiplication on it, because multiplication of fractions is easy than dividing them.
+Division of fractions by direct method required more effort.
+Therefore, an alternative method was introduced to solve it.
+In this method, instead of performing division on fractions, we will perform multiplication on it, as it is easy than dividing them.
 Students can also reach to calculators for simplifying such problems.
 Here, we will learn the steps, how to divide fractions with some set of examples.

 Dividing fractions is nothing but multiplying the fractions by reversing one of the two fraction numbers or by writing the reciprocal of one of the fractions.
 By reciprocal we mean, if a fraction is given as a/b, then the reciprocal of it will b/a.
 Thus, interchanging the position of numerator and denominator with each other.